 In this course, the weeks run Monday to Sunday.
-Assignments are due on Sunday at the end of the given week by 9:00 p.m.
+Remember, assignments are always due on Sunday at the end of the given week by 9:00 p.m.
 Eastern.
 (After 9 o'clock you can do something fun or turn in for a good night's sleep.)
-Exception: The final assignment (Midterm Self-Reflection) is due by the Wednesday of exam week at 9.
+In the schedule below, GP denotes stages of the Group Project.